botpress/botpress/docs/getting_started/trivia_nlu.md

   entities: [] }
 ```

-We could very easily add a condition similar to the one below in entry point node of the bot so that if the user starts the conversation with something like "*Who's the best player?*", it would redirect him straight to the `leaderboard` flow.
+We could very easily add a condition similar to the one below in the entry point node of the bot so that if the user starts the conversation with something like "*Who's the best player?*", it would redirect him straight to the `leaderboard` flow.

 ![Final flow][nluFlow]